cartalyst/platform-pages/themes/admin/default/packages/platform/pages/views/content/help.md

-The pages extension allows you to maintain and create pages used throughout your applications.
-Generally information based common examples would be an about, team, welcome, services page.
-All the best features including authorization control, navigation, visibility and SEFU.
+The pages extension allows you to maintain and create route based pages used throughout your applications.
+Features include authorization control, navigation, visibility and more.
 Need a little more control and/or logic over your page?
-Create pages using files from your active themes page folder.
+Create pages using files from your active themes page folder for full control.

 ---